waynodiablo/Oystercard/rails/yelp_v1/6_models.md

 #### The second test – creating a restaurant on the backend

-Add the following inside the 'restaurants' describe block in `spec/features/restaurants_feature_spec.rb`:
+Add the following inside the 'restaurants' feature block in `spec/features/restaurants_feature_spec.rb`:

 ```ruby
 ...